Essential Packing Tips for Solo Women Travelers

 Wherever you’re going, it’s best to research about the local culture and appropriate attire.
 While it’s good not to pack bulky clothing, those temples in Cambodia aren’t gonna let you in wearing mini skirts or super thin tops.
 You’re better off with pieces that are a little more modest but still every bit as versatile and easy to pack.
 The array of midi dresses on Woman Within show just how many ways you can serve up some style even if you have to adhere to conservative dress codes.
 And even if you aren’t heading to a temple, these are great to layer up or down for maximum comfort.

-A popular blogpost I wrote on Solo Female Travel Tips in India (including appropriate clothing): https://www.bohemianvagabond.com/india-travel-tips/
+A popular blogpost I wrote on Solo Female Travel Tips in India (including essential packing tips for women travelers): https://www.bohemianvagabond.com/india-travel-tips/

 One of the golden rules of solo traveling is to always keep your passport with you.
 These ingenious scarves from Speakeasy have concealed compartments to conveniently keep your valuables with you at all times.
 It’s less flashy than wearing a money belt and less tiresome than having to constantly fish inside your bag for your things.
 Or if you want something even more discreet, The Travel Bra has sports bras with secret pockets, too.